-Through the years, Elko has become internationally known for its legendary leather making, thanks to J.M.
+Through the years, Elko has become internationally known for its legendary saddle and leather making, thanks to J.M.
 Capriola’s, found in the heart of downtown Elko.
-But, before that became the icon it is today, it all started with one man’s entrepreneurial spirit: G.S.
+But, before that became the icon it is today, it all started with one man’s entrepreneurial spirit: the one and only G.S.
 Garcia.
-As a young saddle maker, he and his wife arrived in Elko from California in 1894, and after his intricate silver work and saddle making drew instant attention and respect of the ranching community, he opened his own store: The G.S.
+As a young saddle maker, he and his wife arrived in Elko in 1894, and after his intricate silver work and saddle making drew instant attention and respect from the ranching community, he opened his own store, the G.S.
 Garcia Saddle Shop, in downtown Elko.

 To take a deeper dive into this fascinating thread of Nevada’s story, there is no better place to begin than at Elko’s Cowboy Arts & Gear Museum.
-Chock full of rich history, culture, and traditions of the cowboys of the American West, the museum thoughtfully connects the past to the present in a way that not only differentiates Elko from every other western community, but refocuses the importance of this still vibrant piece of American history thriving in Elko today.
+Chock full of rich history, culture, and traditions of the cowboys of the American West, the cowboy art museum thoughtfully connects the past to the present in a way that not only differentiates Elko from every other western community, but refocuses the importance of this still vibrant piece of American history thriving in Elko today.

 Today, Garcia’s leather and silver work is highly prized as collectible western memorabilia, and at the Cowboy Arts & Gear Museum, count on pursuing a vast array of gift contributions and private collections placed on display.
 Other interpretive exhibits explain how a saddle is constructed, while others feature a buckaroo tent, bedroll, and other camp gear commonly used by the American Buckaroo.

 The Cowboy Arts & Gear Museum is open from 10:00 AM to 5:00 PM on Tuesday through Thursday, and Saturday.
 Closed Friday, Sunday, and Monday.